isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "max-reconnect-tries" : number-of-tries, ... }, ... }

 If the server is unable to reconnect to the database after making the maximum number of attempts, the server will exit.
-A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and PostgreSQL only).
+A value of 0 (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and PostgreSQL only).
 For Cassandra, Kea uses an interface that connects to